Amsterdam/brp-amsterdam-api/README.md

 The *type* field is required for all request types.
 The *fields* parameter is not required in the proxy, as it will be generated based on your token scopes.

-All possible parameters are documented in the [Haal Centraal documentation](https://brp-api.github.io/Haal-Centraal-BRP-bevragen/).
+All possible parameters are documented in the [RvIG BRP documentation](https://brp-api.github.io/Haal-Centraal-BRP-bevragen/).

 ## Applied Request Transformations